 The apprenticeship programme is for experienced staff.
 It builds on the technical skills and knowledge they already have, to develop their critical thinking, reflective practice and expand their ‘toolkit’.

-Careerforce has now released a variety of apprenticeship programmes for the health and wellbeing sectors – a first for New Zealand!
-On-job training opportunities are now available, covering a wide range of roles for those working in the health, disability, mental health, aged support, rehabilitation, social and community services.
+Careerforce offers a variety of apprenticeship programmes for the health and wellbeing sectors.
+On-job training opportunities are available, covering a wide range of roles for those working in the health, disability, mental health, aged support, rehabilitation, social and community services.

 An apprenticeship is a supported training delivery approach that leads to the New Zealand Certificate in Health and Wellbeing (Level 4) (120 credits).

 These Apprenticeships have been developed by the sector, for the sector.
 The core value of industry-based training is that it sets people up with the right experiences, skills and knowledge, so workers in various roles can now improve their skills through on-job learning.
 The result: Apprentices can earn while they learn, gain nationally-recognised qualifications, support more complex health conditions and handle challenging social issues, resulting in better health outcomes for the New Zealand community.

 Check out some of our amazing Apprentices and Apprenticeship programmes here: